dirkpetersen/our-chat/README.md

 ### receiving SSL certs from Let's encrypt

-If your server is reachable from the internet on http standard port 80 you can use `Let's encrypt`.
-The install script will ask for a server hostname (FQDN) that you can enter.
+If your server is reachable from the internet on http standard port 80, you can use `Let's encrypt`.
+The install script will ask for a server hostname (FQDN).
+Please enter it.

+If you do not require any further configuration, such LDAP authentication you can now [start the LibreChat install](#install-librechat)

 ## <a name='LibreChatConfiguration'></a>LibreChat Configuration